RocketChat/docs-old/4. User Guides/1. Connecting to a Server/README.md

 ## Using a web browser

-To connect to a Rocket.Chat server through a web browser you need to enter the desired sever address in the browser's address bar.
+To connect to a Rocket.Chat server through a web browser you need to enter the desired server address in the browser's address bar.

 If it is a valid Rocket.Chat server address you will then be presented with the [registration](../registration/]) and [login](../login/) page if unauthenticated or taken to the server's homepage if authenticated.